Risk-Tolerance is Not a Thing

-Risk-tolerance can be wholy framed as prefering a utility function with a particular curve of marginal diminishing utility.
-There is no need for extra calculus beyond standard von Neumann-Morgenstern (vNM) rationality, which involves acting so as to maximize expected utility, considering one’s utility function.
-Financial modeling is as simple as assigning an amount of utility per dollar over the range of the real numbers, and acting so as to maximize one’s expected utility.
+Risk-tolerance can be wholly framed as preferring a utility function with a particular curve of marginal diminishing utility.
+There is no need for extra calculus beyond standard von Neumann-Morgenstern (vNM) rationality, which involves acting to maximize expected utility, considering one’s utility function.
+Financial modeling is as simple as assigning an amount of utility per dollar over the range of the real numbers, and acting to maximize one’s expected utility.

 I am not saying the use of the term “risk-tolerance” has to go, but let’s not think it’s this special thing when it is not.